 Animation Director Tim Gibson and Director/Producer Yvonne Mackay discussed the documentary live on the Good Morning Show on the 31st of July, 2014.

-The Berry Boys documentary screened on Sunday the 3rd of August at 10:30pm on TVOne and again at 11:55am on the 10th of August.
+The Berry Boys documentary screened on Sunday the 3rd of August, 2014 at 10:30pm on TVOne and again the following year on ANZAC Day at 4pm.